 There are safeguards built into our technology that help them with that.
 For example, they can use our app, but nothing is stored on their device.
 Nothing is stored on their cloud.
-Every image that has consented or is taken in the patient’s best interest if consent cannot be accepted.
+Any image has consented or is taken in the patient’s best interest if consent cannot be accepted.

 All these things support our users to comply with their responsibilities and their obligations under the law.
 There’s a big education piece around that and user training.
-We focus a lot on that kind of education, onboarding, training, and compliance.
+So we focus a lot on that kind of education, onboarding, training, and compliance.

-What’s next for us is to keep doing a good job. that is what I’ve learned is the most important thing.
+What’s next for us is to keep doing a good job.
+What I’ve learned is the most important thing.
 Keep focused on our users.
 Keep giving them a good experience, supporting them in telling our story, getting our clinicians to tell their story about how Cinapsis helping them help their patients.

 That’s driven our growth, so our focus is to keep doing that.
 Excellent technology used by clinicians is few and far between.
 We need to keep doing a good job, and growth will look after itself.